 Therefore, it is important for you and your roommate to try to get to know each other as individuals.
 Time is usually needed for this to happen and we find that even newly assigned roommates usually get along fine.

 We do not allow room moves for the first two weeks of each semester.
-Students can contact their specific Residence Life Coordinator beginning the first day of classes to be placed on a wishlist to move to another area.
+Students can contact the Housing Office beginning the first day of classes to be placed on a wishlist to move to another area.

 If you need help during the transition process of getting acquainted with your roommate, Residential Life Staff is available to provide assistance in improving roommate relationships.
 If all else fails, room moves can be made during specific times of the semester as vacant rooms become available.